 Pump Station Inspection and Maintenance

-Currently the City inspects all pump stations approximately once every six months.
-Inspections are performed by the same inspection team each time.
+Currently the City inspects all pump stations approximately once every three months.
+Inspections are performed in the same manner each time.
 The pump stations are visited and checked for general conditions including odors, building condition, electrical component condition, alarm and remote monitoring system condition, and evidence of leakage.
 Typically the major maintenance procedure performed during pump station inspection is grease removal.
 Old or defective equipment is replaced on an as needed basis.

-As the collection system grows the City should develop and implement a formal pump station inspection and maintenance procedure.
+As available staff and technology has grown, the City is now prepared to develop and implement a formal pump station inspection and maintenance procedure.
 A formal inspection and maintenance procedure will help ensure that equipment, performance and maintenance history is tracked, providing City management with the data necessary to allocate resources and develop capital and annual operations and maintenance budgets for these critical assets.
 Section 6.8 contains specific recommendations for the development of formal pump station inspection and maintenance procedures.

 Each pump station has an electrical connection and transfer switch that allows standby power to operate the pump station.
-The City has one portable generator which is sufficient for local loss of power.
-All field crews are trained to connect the portable generator to the pump station.
+The City has one portable generator which is sufficient for local loss of power; five pump stations serving effectively as sub-regional units are equipped with permanent emergency standby power.
+Due to more restrictive OSHA safety requirements connection of portable generator has been restricted to persons “qualified” to perform electrical work.
+Consequently, All field crews shall be trained to connect the portable generator to the pump station through execution of new electrical safety requirements.
 Each pump station can be bypassed through a portable pump and existing cam lock fittings at each site without the need of a permanent generator.
 Each pump station piping system, is equipped with backup pumping capacity, and are monitored and controlled via wireless SCADA.
 If the power goes out the levels are still monitored for at least twelve hours as the controls and SCADA are on back-up battery power.

 The alarm signals for each of the pump stations include: